 The total bike carriage capacity of a typical TGV (Bordeaux – Paris); Note unsatisfactory window configuration

 How to identify the trains that have bike spaces and those that don’t?
 The best way is via the SNCF website: click the details icon by each train.
 If you see a little blue picture of a bike, it means the train has bike spaces, which is not to say there will be space available.
-Once you find the train you want, ring up Rail Europe to see if you can book it.
+Bike spaces can now be booked at the same time as the ticket.

 One of the advantages of not dismantling the bike for rail travel is being able to enjoy the pleasure (weather permitting) of riding through central Paris between stations.
 Bicycles are not allowed on the Metro, but you can take them on the RER – the suburban extension of the Metro, with a few stops in the centre – outside rush hour.
 Take panniers off the bike before trying to shove it through the automatic barrier.
 You may also need to loosen and twist the handle bar.

 We were not troubled by punctures until a spate of them held us up on our second trip along the Loire (chapter 5), when we spent time on (and off) the Loire à Vélo trail.
 Our touring road bikes were not the most suitable mode of transport for this journey.

 Few regular cyclists will need to be told to use heavy-duty tyres and carry a spare inner tube.
 As we discovered, punctures are not always reparable.
 Also, it’s quicker and simpler to insert the spare tube and mend the puncture later.
 It also ought to be second nature to feel the inside of the tyre and make sure that the offending thorn, nail or glass shard is not still there.
 Now mop up the blood.

 Here are some words on punctures from an expert cycling information website whose exact url details escape me.
 I could paraphrase them to disguise the plagiarism, but I hope an apology will do.